ArbitRandomUser/freehandbezier/README.md

 # freehandbezier

-fit hand drawn curves to a  cubic bezier
+fit hand drawn curves in the browser canvas to a  cubic bezier (which gets rendered over it on an svg)

 if you wish to tweak this you will need, clang , wasm-ld , enzyme to build the `public/outf.wasm`